memgraph/docs/docs/reference-guide/storage-modes.md

 Edge format for main disk storage:
 Key - `from vertex gid | to vertex gid | 0 | edge type | edge gid`
 Value - `property1, property2`
-`0` is a place holder for edge direction in future.
+`0` is a placeholder for edge direction in future.

 Format for label index on disk: